List of A Fazenda contestants

-In fourteen seasons, the state of São Paulo has the largest number of contestants with 75 contestants.
-Followed by Rio de Janeiro with 65, Minas Gerais with seventeen, Rio Grande do Sul with ten, Goiás with nine, Paraná and Santa Catarina with eight, Bahia with seven, Distrito Federal with six, Pernambuco with four, Alagoas and Espírito Santo with three, Acre, Ceará, Mato Grosso and Mato Grosso do Sul with two and Amazonas, Maranhão, Pará, Paraíba and Sergipe with only one.
-The states of Amapá, Piauí, Rio Grande do Norte, Rondônia, Roraima and Tocantins never had representatives until the 14th edition.
-Only four contestants were born outside of Brazil: From season 4, the boxer Duda Yankovich was born in Jagodina, Yugoslavia (now Serbia), the musician and former Menudo Roy Rosselló, from season 7, was born in Río Piedras, in Puerto Rico, while actress Valentina Francavilla from season 13 was born in Rome, Italy and Shayan Haghbin from season 14 is from Tehran, Iran.
+In sixteen seasons, the state of São Paulo has the largest number of contestants with 89 contestants.
+Followed by Rio de Janeiro with 78, Minas Gerais with 22, Rio Grande do Sul with eleven, Bahia, Goiás and Paraná with nine, Distrito Federal and Santa Catarina with eight, Pernambuco with seven, Espírito Santo with four, Alagoas with three, Acre, Ceará, Mato Grosso and Mato Grosso do Sul with two, and Amazonas, Maranhão, Pará, Paraíba, Rio Grande do Norte, Rondônia and Sergipe with only one.
+The states of Amapá, Piauí, Roraima and Tocantins never had representatives until the 16th edition.
+Only four contestants were born outside of Brazil: From season 4, the boxer Duda Yankovich was born in Jagodina, Yugoslavia (now Serbia), the musician and former Menudo Roy Rosselló, from season 7, was born in Río Piedras, in Puerto Rico, while actress Valentina Francavilla from season 13 was born in Rome, Italy and the entrepreneur Shayan Haghbin from seasons 14 & 15 is from Tehran, Iran.

-Through telephone, Internet, and SMS text voting, viewers have chosen as winners actor Dado Dolabella, actress Karina Bacchi, model Daniel Bueno, personal trainer Joana Machado, actress Viviane Araújo, model Bárbara Evans, singer DH Silveira, actor Douglas Sampaio, actress Flávia Viana, singer Rafael Ilha, model Lucas Viana, singer Jojo Todynho, digital influencer Rico Melquiades and actress Bárbara Borges.
+Through telephone, Internet, and SMS text voting, viewers have chosen as winners actor Dado Dolabella, actress Karina Bacchi, model Daniel Bueno, personal trainer Joana Machado, actress Viviane Araújo, model Bárbara Evans, singer DH Silveira, actor Douglas Sampaio, actress Flávia Viana, singer Rafael Ilha, model Lucas Viana, singer Jojo Todynho, digital influencer Rico Melquiades, actress Bárbara Borges, model Jaquelline Grohalski and actor Sacha Bali.